 • There is one point where I have to side with TNG over TOS and that’s splitting the Eugenics War and World War III into two different conflicts.
 TOS made it pretty clear us savage humans had a nuclear conflict before we all got along.
 The Eugenics War’s death toll (30 million) just doesn’t mesh with a nuclear holocaust.
 Nor does it make sense with Shaun Christopher’s manned Saturn mission and the Cherybdis probe which take place in the early 21st Century when we should have still been dealing with 1996’s post atomic horror.
 “Encounter at Farpoint” is Dorothy Fontana and Gene’s baby and it lays the third World War square in the mid 21st Century.
 That makes a lot of sense to me.

 • TOS was not particularly progressive for women, even stating in “Who Mourns for Adonais” that most female officers abandon the service to have babies.
 This was made worse in “Turnabout Intruder” when Janice Lester comments that women can’t be ship captains.
-I would hope these attitudes would not actually exist in the 23rd century and the comic will hopefully reflect that.
+I would hope these attitudes would not actually exist in the 23rd century and this comic will reflect that.

 • “Enterprise” is so incompatible with TOS regarding technology, history, and ship design that it has to be tossed out in its entirety.
 Plus it’s a pretty weak show.
 This doesn’t mean I would disregard Enterprise’s more interesting visual concepts.
 The Vulcan ships are cool and based on Matt Jefferies designs.
 The multi-legged Tholians were pretty much what you expected they looked like below the neck.
 Gorns, however, are upright lizard men with insect eyes, not velociraptors in tunics.
 And the term “Augments” should never pass human lips again.